GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting

 \section{Abstract}

-Reconstructing detailed 3D objects from single-view images remains a challenging task due to the limited information available.
-In this paper, we introduce FDGaussian, a novel two-stage framework for single-image 3D reconstruction.
-Recent methods typically utilize pre-trained 2D diffusion models to generate plausible novel views from the input image, yet they encounter issues with either multi-view inconsistency or lack of geometric fidelity.
-To overcome these challenges, we propose an orthogonal plane decomposition mechanism to extract 3D geometric features from the 2D input, enabling the generation of consistent multi-view images.
-Moreover, we further accelerate the state-of-the-art Gaussian Splatting incorporating epipolar attention to fuse images from different viewpoints.
-We demonstrate that FDGaussian generates images with high consistency across different views and reconstructs high-quality 3D objects, both qualitatively and quantitatively.
-More examples can be found at our website \url{https://qjfeng.net/FDGaussian/}. \keywords{3D Reconstruction \and Gaussian Splatting \and Diffusion Model}
+We introduce \methodname, a novel two-stage framework for reconstructing detailed 3D objects from single-view images.
+Inspired by the success of pre-trained 2D diffusion models, our method incorporates an orthogonal plane decomposition mechanism to extract 3D geometric features from the 2D input, facilitating the generation of multi-view consistent images.
+During the following Gaussian Splatting, these images are fused with epipolar attention, fully utilizing the geometric correlations across views.
+Moreover, we propose a novel metric, Gaussian Divergence Significance (GDS), to prune unnecessary operations during optimization, significantly accelerating the reconstruction process.
+Extensive experiments demonstrate that \methodname~generates images with high consistency across views and reconstructs high-quality 3D objects, both qualitatively and quantitatively.
+Further examples can be found at the \href{https://qjfeng.net/GeoGS3D}{website}.